lukso-network/LIPs/LSPs/LSP-6-KeyManager.md

 _Parameters:_
 - `signature`: bytes65 ethereum signature.
 - `nonce`: MUST be the nonce of the address that signed the message.
 This can be obtained via the `getNonce(address address, uint256 channel)` function.
-- `validityTimestamps`:	Two uint128 timestamps concatenated, the first timestamp determines from when the payload can be executed, the second timestamp delimits the end of the validity of the payload.
-If validityTimestamps is 0, the checks of the timestamps are skipped.
+- `validityTimestamps`:	Two `uint128` timestamps concatenated together.
+The first timestamp determines from when the payload can be executed, the second timestamp determines a deadlines after which the payload is not valid anymore.
+If validityTimestamps is `0`, the payload is valid at indefinitely at any point in time and the checks for the timestamps are skipped.
 - `payload`: The abi-encoded function call to be executed on the linked target contract.